Taiwan denounces Hong Kong after officials expelled in 'one China' row | Law-Order

 "Their purpose obviously was to diminish our national dignity and to force our staff to bow to the Beijing authorities," Taiwan's Mainland Affairs Council head Chiu Tai-san told reporters.
 He said following the "unreasonable" request from Hong Kong's government, Taiwan could no longer send officials to the financial hub and had to withdraw staff whose work visas were about to expire.

 "Our government stands firm in guarding national dignity and lodges stern condemnation and a warning to the Chinese Communist Party and Hong Kong government," he said.
-Hong Kong's government has not commented on the issue.
+Hong Kong's government, in a statement to Reuters, said Taiwan was "confusing right and wrong".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)